TingfengLuo/TingfengLuo.github.io/_pages/about.md

 In the past, I have interned at Pfizer working on post-market antibiotics synthesis optimization.
 Before that, I worked on preclinical development of immunotherapy for colorectal cancer at Western Michigan University.

-Some topics I'm currently following:
+Some topics I'm currently working on:
   * Fine-grained information retrieval for scientific literature
   * Language augmentation in cross-domain communication
-  * Generative model for drug candidates conditioned on ADMET and synthetical accessibility
+  * Intelligent reading system to make clinical documents informative to non-professionals